_edited.png)

 Metrics are how we keep strategy honest.

-Success Ally measures performance, clarity, and organizational momentum using a consistent, operator-grade measurement architecture.
-Each metric is tied to a specific part of the People Operating System: decision rights, manager cadence, and experience feedback loops, so leaders know what’s working, what’s breaking, and what to do next.
+Each metric maps directly to a component of the People Operating System, decision rights, manager cadence, and feedback loops—so leaders can see what’s working, what’s breaking, and what requires intervention.

 The Three OS-Level Metrics